tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

    :align: center

 .. note:: Even though the interpolation between the points is linear, it appears curved due to the log scale used on the spectrum figure.

+**TODO** normalization parameters

+The :par:`timeGainsNormalization` and :par:`frequencyGainsNormalization` parameters set the normalization.
+The normalization parameters specify whether to normalize the gain parameters in the given dimension before applying the transmission power.
+The parameter values:

+..
+Normalization parameters:

+.. normalization: normalize the gain parameters in the given dimension before applying the transmission power

+- No normalization
+- Integral: the area below the signal function equals to 1
+- Maximum: the maximum of the signal function equals to 1

+Then the signal is multiplied by the transmission power.

 In the example simulation, there are two host-pairs; one host in each pair sends UDP packets to the other.
 The host pairs are on different, slightly overlapping Wifi channels.
 A noise source (:ned:`NoiseSource`) creates small bursts of noise periodically, which overlaps with all transmissions.